Krippendorf Lodge

 The home, now referred to as Kippendorf Lodge, is a shingle-style country home with a wraparound porch.
 This gift from his father was meant to serve as a statement that Carl would carry on the Krippendorf legacy and run the namesake shoe company.

 Mary was the decision-maker for the home, overseeing the maids, cook, and laundress.
 She also made many decisions regarding outdoor areas.
-She was responsible for the two terraces built off the long path, fish pods, and many gardening decisions while Carl worked in the city and traveled to New York or elsewhere on business.
+She was responsible for the two terraces built off the long path, fish ponds, and many gardening decisions while Carl worked in the city and traveled to New York or elsewhere on business.
 Though, they both had a passion for gardening.

 Mary Krippendorf helped found the Garden Club of Cincinnati in March of 1914.
 Her close friend, Grace Groesbeck is also a co-founder of the organization.
 Carl donated 70,000 daffodils to the organization in 1915.